alisnic/solargraph-arc/README.md

 After all the rough edges are ironed out, I will attempt to upstream this approach in solargraph-rails

+# Supported Ruby/Rails versions

+This gem is tested on:
+- Ruby 2.5, 2.6, and 2.7
+- Rails 5.2.6 and Rails 6.1.4

 # Usage

 1. clone repo somewhere `git clone git@github.com:alisnic/solar-rails.git`